Economy of the Marshall Islands

 The government of the Marshall Islands is the largest employer, employing 30.6% of the work force, down by 3.4% since 1988.
 GDP is derived mainly from payments made by the United States under the terms of the amended Compact of Free Association.
 Direct U.S. aid accounted for 60% of the Marshall Islands' $90 million budget.

-The economy combines a small subsistence sector and a modern urban sector.
+The main economic activities in the Marshall Islands are copra production and fisheries.
+Under the terms of the Compact of Free Association, Marshallese citizens can travel and work in the United States without visas, which has contributed to more than a 22% population decline over the period 2000–2021.

+The Marshall Islands has no central bank.
+The official currency of the Marshall Islands is the US Dollar.

+President Donald Trump announced a 10% tariff on the Marshall Islands on 2 April 2025.

 Subsistence economy

 The subsistence economy consists of fishing and breadfruit, banana, taro, and pandanus cultivation.
 On the outer islands, production of copra and handicrafts provide cash income.
 The modern service-oriented economy is located in Majuro and Ebeye.
 It is sustained by government expenditures and the U.S. Army installation at Kwajalein Atoll.
 The airfield there also serves as a second national hub for international flights.

 Modern economy

 The modern sector consists of wholesale and retail trade; restaurants; banking and insurance; offshore companies registration; construction, repair, and professional services; and copra processing.
 Company formation in the Marshall Islands is available for residents and non-residents.
 Non-residents enjoy privacy benefits and zero local taxes.
 Copra cake and oil are by far the nation's largest exports.
 A tuna processing plant employs 300 workers, mostly women, at $1.50 per hour.
 Copra production, the most important single commercial activity for the past 100 years, now depends on government subsidies.
 The subsidies, more a social policy than an economic strategy, help reduce migration from outer atolls to densely populated Majuro and Ebeye.

 Marine resources, including fishing, aquaculture, tourism development, and agriculture, are top government development priorities.
 The Marshall Islands sells fishing rights to other nations as a source of income.
 In recent years, the Marshall Islands has begun to offer ship registrations under the Marshall Islands flag.
 As a small nation, the Marshall Islands must import a wide variety of goods, including foodstuffs, consumer goods, machinery, and petroleum products.

+Marshall Islands has signed a bilateral trade agreement with Taiwan in 2019, this agreement has been approved in 2023 and will take effect at a future date.